enketo/blog/_posts/2015-01-06-now-fully-open-source.md

 I should mention that the development of the Grid Theme early in 2014 was originally paid for by two other of my favorite organizations and ongoing Enketo sponsors: the [Santa Fe Institute](http://santafe.edu) and [Shack/Slum Dwellers International](http://www.sdinet.org/).

 ### Bonus
 The old Enketo Smart Paper app (aka [Enketo Legacy](https://github.com/enketo/enketo-legacy)) also had a proprietary module to provide _form authentication_.
-This module will become open-source as well and will be added to the Enketo Legacy repository in the next week.
+This module has now become open-source as well and and has been added to the Enketo Legacy repository in the next week.
 Since Enketo Legacy will soon become obsolete, due to the development of a brand new Enketo Smart Paper app, this news is probably less exciting.

 ### 100% open source
 With the release of these last two modules, **every line of Enketo code is now open-source**.
 There are no plans to develop any new proprietary additions.